Compared with other countries, in the UK there are complicated and inefficient mechanisms for the public funding of childcare.

 In Norway, private and public sector providers receive money from government to provide early education and childcare.
 Low income parents receive this for free or at low cost.
 Those on higher wages pay income-contingent fees.
 Providers are properly regulated and are obliged to ensure high quality to receive their payment.
 It is a much more efficient system and it guarantees quality.

 This sort of bold reform may be needed to address the UK’s childcare challenges.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.